cnk113/NextClone/README.md

 Link: https://drive.google.com/file/d/1FqhcDpYlQ1qbT5pK__skXZ3N3QCrm1-T/view?usp=sharing

-Modify the nextflow.config file for the STICR whitelist path (clone_barcodes_reference) and/or output folder run which is set to current dir:
+Modify the nextflow.config file for the STICR whitelist path (clone_barcodes_reference) and/or output folder run which is set to current dir where you run the nextflow run command:

 Depending on the compute availability, modify the regular_mapping parameters for memory and CPU usage.

 Run once in the bam/cellranger out folder (here it assumes NextClone is in home dir):

-`nextflow run ~/NextClone/main.nf -r main -c ~/NextClone/nextflow.config`
+`nextflow run ~/NextClone/main.nf -c ~/NextClone/nextflow.config`

 <!-- ## Citation -->